 Playlist Research Helps You Study Music, Radio and New Media

-Welcome to the site that documents the history of music and the various media that delivers it to the
+Welcome to the site that documents the history of recorded music

 and the internet.
 Playlist Research was created by radio programming veteran Alex Cosper